janderson4671/byu-cs460-f2022-1/hw-create-vm/README.md

 The point of this exercise is to install a Linux-based OS on a Virtual Machine (VM) dedicated to the assignments for this class.
 Using a VM is necessary for the following reasons.
-First, the network emulation framework we will be using makes configuration changes to your network interfaces, which you don't want to affect other applications on a working system.
+First, the virtual network framework we will be using makes configuration changes to your network interfaces, which you don't want to affect other applications on a working system.
 Second, running the framework requires root (administrator) privileges, which you typically don't want to use